Veterans Benefit from eHealth Exchange as More Seek Care in Private Sector

 Expanding Electronic Health Data Sharing Network Supports Veterans and Their Families

-“The eHealth Exchange has been working with the Veterans Health Administration since 2009 to steadily increase health data sharing connectivity to ensure veterans and their families receive the most effective care no matter where they seek it,” said Jennifer Rosas, director of the eHealth Exchange.
-“And once a veteran receives treatment at a Community Care Site, we make it easier for VA-providers to receive care notes and follow-up.”
+“The eHealth Exchange has been working with the Veterans Health Information Exchange (VHIE), a program of the Veterans Health Administration, since 2009 to steadily increase health data sharing connectivity to ensure Veterans and their families receive the most effective care no matter where they seek it,” said Jennifer Rosas, director of the eHealth Exchange.
+“And once a Veteran receives treatment at a Community Care Site, we make it easier for VA-providers to receive care notes and follow-up.”

-The eHealth Exchange is the principal way that private sector healthcare providers are able to share health information with federal agencies to support patient care, quality assurance and disability programs.
-The public-private is also used to exchange data, between and among federal agencies.
+The eHealth Exchange is the principal way that private sector health care providers are able to share health information with federal agencies to support patient care, quality assurance and disability programs.
+The public-private partnership’s purpose is to exchange data between and among federal agencies.
 The network supports sharing health data such as medical history, allergies, medications, procedures, family history, and other vital data points for more informed care decisions.

-In addition to sharing medical records for treatment in the private sector, the Department of Veteran Affairs also uses the eHealth Exchange to connect to the Social Security Administration (SSA) and the Department of Defense (DoD).
-Since the SSA and VA health IT initiative launched in November 2016 to speed disability determinations, one million veteran records have been shared, enabling all Social Security disability case processing sites to receive medical records electronically from all VA facilities.
+In addition to sharing medical records for treatment in the private sector, the Veterans Health Information Exchange (VHIE) also uses the eHealth Exchange to connect to the Social Security Administration (SSA) and the Department of Defense (DoD).
+Since the SSA and VA health IT initiative launched in November 2016 to speed disability determinations, one million Veteran records have been shared, enabling all Social Security disability case processing sites to receive medical records electronically from all VA facilities.